Welcome to the magical world of the Easter Bunny!

 - The Easter Bunny is the King of all rabbits so naturally he lives in a royal warren in Buckingham Palace Garden

 - The Easter Bunny lives in Egg Land, a magical world where all the birds lay chocolate eggs.
-He just collects them up and puts them in his basket
+She just collects them up and puts them in his basket

 - In your rabbit hutch!
 The Easter Bunny is your rabbit, but only for one night of the year.
-The rest of the time he’s the ordinary pet you love so much.
+The rest of the time she or he is the ordinary pet you love so much.

-- The Easter Bunny lives in Fairyland, every year on the day before Easter, he hops over a rainbow into our world.
+- The Easter Bunny lives in Fairyland, every year on the day before Easter, she hops over a rainbow into our world.

 These are but a few, there are many, many more.
 It’s wonderful how imaginative parents can get!

 For those of you who want to know more about our Easter Bunny, here’s what we tell our little ones.
-Feel free to borrow and/or embelish at will.
+Feel free to borrow and/or embellish at will.
 Oh, and Happy Easter!

 A Bit About Our Easter Bunny

 Unknown to the world at large, the Easter Bunny lives deep under the Easter Island in a vast maze of tunnels and called the Wiggly Warren.
-Part of the warren is like a big subterranean village, full of burrows for him and his helpers and another part is taken up by a highly secret and magical chocolate factory, where he makes and stores lots of chocolate eggs.
+Part of the warren is like a big subterranean village, full of burrows for her and her helpers and another part is taken up by a highly secret and magical chocolate factory, where she makes and stores lots of chocolate eggs.

 The Easter Bunny is very old and very magical.
-He is white with sparkling blue eyes and he dresses in a top hat and tails.
-Every year he sets out on the night before Easter to deliver Easter eggs to all the children who have been good.
-He is helped in this task by the Easter dragon, (one of the last real dragons left in the world), who lives in a cave on the other side of Easter Island.
-The Easter dragon likes flying the Easter Bunny around on his back on the night before Easter because it gives him the chance to get out and stretch his wings.
-He is very big and very purple, but he never gets spotted in the sky, because every year before setting off, the Easter Bunny’s helpers paint him with a magical potion to make him invisible.
+She is white with sparkling blue eyes and she carries a self-replenishing basket of Easter eggs.
+Every year she sets out on the night before Easter to deliver Easter eggs to all the children who have been good.
+She does this through a network of magical tunnels which run all over the world.
+One of them ends somewhere near your house, wherever you happen to live.
+All sorts of creatures help her get the Easter treats ready on time, including her special friend, the Easter dragon, (one of the last real dragons left in the world), who lives in a cave on the other side of Easter Island.
+The Easter dragon likes chocolate a great deal and is always keen help protect it from magical thieves.
+Especially if he gets to keep a bit for his trouble.
+He is very big and very purple, and is often out flying above the ocean around Easter Island, but he never gets spotted because he has enchanted scales which can make him invisible whenever he wants.

-Some of the Easter Bunny’s helpers are Mr Tunneltoes, a mole who is very good at digging new tunnels and working in dark underground places, Mr Chocochops, a rather round hedgehog who is the chief chocolate taster and Potionella, a witch who brews up any magical potions he may need.
+Some of the Easter Bunny’s other helpers are Mr Tunneltoes, a mole who is very good at digging new tunnels and working in dark underground places, Mr Chocochops, a rather round hedgehog who is the chief chocolate taster and Ms Potionella, a witch who brews up any magical potions the Easter Bunny may need.
 There are lots and lots of others.

-The Easter Bunny and his helpers have a great many magical adventures in the Wiggly Warren and outside it.
+The Easter Bunny and her helpers have a great many magical adventures in the Wiggly Warren and outside it.
 Who knows what he’s been up to in the run up to this Easter?
-But no matter what he’s a stickler for punctuality, and sure to get those eggs delivered on time.
+But no matter what she’s a stickler for punctuality, and sure to get those eggs delivered on time.